nerdjersey/nerdjersey/README.md

     bundle exec rake dropbox:authorize

-When you call this Rake task, it will ask you to provide the consumer key and secret.
+When you call this Rake task, it will ask you to provide the consumer key (app key) and secret (app secret).
 Afterwards it will present you with an authorize url on Dropbox.

 Simply go to that url, authorize the app, then press `ENTER` in the console.